 What to expect in hiring me as a doula when you are expecting

 As I mentioned on my About Me page, I enjoy getting to know my clients.
 I have found through years of experience that the more I get to know about a client, the better equipped I am to help them through this season of life.
+I do occasionally take late hires, we just try to fit in as many appointments in a shorter period of time.
 In an ideal situation I like being hired with enough time to schedule the following appointments:

 Virtual Intake: We set this up shortly after you’ve hired me.
-During this meeting we discuss relevant history you feel comfortable sharing, educational resources needed, community connections, and fears/concerns/hopes for the journey ahead.
+During this meeting we discuss relevant history you feel comfortable sharing, educational resources you need, community connections, and fears/concerns/hopes for the journey ahead.

 Virtual Prenatal: This appointment, in an ideal world, takes place at the beginning of the third trimester.
 This is a check-in and an educational appointment geared toward talking about how the pregnancy is going, what to expect as you near the end of the pregnancy, the birth process, and postpartum period.
 We discuss the logistics of communication, like when to reach out if you think you are in labor, what to expect with in-person support, and how I can be of use during your postpartum period.